 If your thesis contains material you have previously published, an authorship attribution statement, outlined above, may be included.

-The responsibilities of all researchers, academic staff and students are outlined in our Research Code of Conduct 2013 (pdf, 195KB).
+The responsibilities of all researchers, academic staff and students are outlined in our Research Code of Conduct (pdf, 484KB).
 This defines research misconduct and breaches of the Code related to plagiarism.